 6-8-7.
-Powers and duties of state investment officer; investment policy; investment managers.
+Powers and duties of state investment officer; investment policy.

-A. Subject to the limitations, conditions and restrictions contained in policy-making regulations or resolutions adopted by the council and subject to prior authorization by the council, the state investment officer has the power to make purchases, sales, exchanges, investments and reinvestments of the assets of all funds administered under the supervision of the council.
+A. Subject to the limitations, conditions and restrictions contained in policy-making regulations or resolutions adopted by the council and subject to prior authorization by the council, the state investment officer has the power to make purchases, sales, exchanges, investments and reinvestments of the permanent fund.
 The state investment officer is charged with the duty of seeing that money invested is at all times handled in the best interests of the state.

-B. Securities or investments purchased or held may be sold or exchanged for other securities and investments; provided, however, that no sale or exchange shall be at a price less than the going market at the time the securities or investments are sold or exchanged.

-C. In purchasing bonds, the state investment officer shall require a certified or original written opinion of a reputable bond attorney or the attorney general of the state certifying the legality of the bonds to be purchased; provided, however, this written opinion may be the approving legal opinion ordinarily furnished with the bond issue.
+- B. Securities or investments purchased or held may be sold or exchanged for other securities and investments; provided, however, that no sale or exchange is at a price less than the going market at the time the securities or investments are sold or exchanged. - C. In purchasing bonds, the state investment officer shall require a certified or original written opinion of a reputable bond attorney or the attorney general of the state certifying the legality of the bonds to be purchased; provided, however, this written opinion may be the approving legal opinion ordinarily furnished with the bond issue.

-D. The state investment officer shall formulate and recommend to the council for approval investment regulations or resolutions pertaining to the kind or nature of investments and limitations, conditions and restrictions upon the methods, practices or procedures for investment, reinvestment, purchase, sale or exchange transactions that should govern the activities of the investment office.

-E. The council shall meet at least once each month, and as often as exigencies may demand, to consult with the state investment officer concerning the work of the investment office.
+- D. The state investment officer shall formulate and recommend to the council for approval investment regulations or resolutions pertaining to the kind or nature of investments and limitations, conditions and restrictions upon the methods, practices or procedures for investment, reinvestment, purchase, sale or exchange transactions that should govern the activities of the investment office. - E. The council shall meet at least once each month, and as often as exigencies may demand, to consult with the state investment officer concerning the work of the investment office.
 The council shall have access to all files and records of the investment office and shall require the state investment officer to report on and provide information necessary to the performance of council functions.
-The council may hire one or more investment management firms to advise the council with respect to the council's overall investment plan for the investment of all funds managed by the investment office and pay reasonable compensation for such advisory services from the assets of the applicable funds, subject to budgeting and appropriation by the legislature.
-The terms of any such investment management services contract shall incorporate the statutory requirements for investment of funds under the council's jurisdiction.

-F. For the purposes of the investment of all funds managed by the investment office, the state investment officer shall manage the funds on a total rate of return basis in a prudent manner, unless a higher standard of care is required by law.
-With the approval of the council, the state investment officer may employ investment management services to invest the funds and may pay reasonable compensation for investment management services from the assets of the applicable funds subject to budgeting and appropriation by the legislature.

-G. For funds available for investment for more than one year, the state investment officer may contract with any state agency to provide investment advisory or investment management services, separately or through a pooled investment fund, provided the state agency enters into a joint powers agreement with the council and that state agency pays at least the direct cost of such services.
-Notwithstanding any statutory provision governing state agency pursuant to a joint powers agreement in any type of investment permitted for the land grant permanent funds under the same standard of care applicable to investments of the land grant permanent funds.
+The council may hire one or more investment management firms to advise the council with respect to the council's overall investment plan and pay reasonable compensation for such services from funds of the investment office.
+The terms of any such investment management services contract shall incorporate the statutory requirements for investment of funds under the council's jurisdiction. - F. For the purposes of the investment of the severance tax permanent fund, the state investment officer shall manage the fund in such a prudent manner as to ensure a reasonable diversification and reasonable yield. - G. For funds available for investment for more than one year, the state investment officer may contract with any state agency to provide investment advisory or investment management services, separately or through a pooled investment fund, provided the state agency enters into a joint powers agreement with the state investment council and that state agency pays at least the direct cost of such services.
+Notwithstanding any statutory provision governing state agency investments, the state investment officer may invest funds of a state agency in any type of investment permitted for the permanent fund under the same standard of care applicable to investments of the permanent fund.
 In performing investment services for a state agency, the council and the state investment officer are exempt from the New Mexico Securities Act of 1986 [58-13B-1 to 58-13B-56 NMSA 1978].
-As used in this subsection, "state agency" means any branch, agency, department, board, instrumentality, institution or political subdivision of the state and the New Mexico finance authority.
+As used in this subsection, "state agency" means any branch, agency, department, board, instrumentality or institution of the state, other than the educational retirement board and the retirement board created by the Public Employees Retirement Act [Chapter 10, Article 11 NMSA 1978].